• Home

 The communist ideology that Lenin helped create, would after the Second World War provide an alternative model of social-economic and political organisation that would challenge the hegemony of American led liberal capitalism and provide the basis of the Cold War and much inspiration for decolonisation.

 We are to begin with a little theory.
 We need to understand the nature of state power.
 How does any state manage to control its citizens?
 Why do individuals agree to be governed and do as they are told?
+I am going to use the concept of 'hegemony' we looked at in an earlier lesson associated with the Italian Marxist Antonio Gramsci.
 Once we understand how all states operate, then we can consider what happened in Lenin’s Russia.

 Coercion, persuasion and consent: How did the Bolsheviks hold on to power?